 The Languages

-The Relating Languages are a growth-oriented view.
+The Relating Languages

 Questioning

-Sensing ← Exploring → Interrogating
+Serving ← Exploring → Interrogating

 Overview

 When speaking the Questioning language, you lead with your curiosity.
 You want both breadth and depth from the conversation, even if you have to dig for it.
 Who wants to talk with a person without learning something new?
-You enjoy both asking and being asked questions, so it can be hard for you to understand others’ desire for privacy.
-You sometimes overwhelm them with how much you want to know.

 Positive attributes: